 By scouring historical documents, tax records and contemporaneous accounts, they are able to build up a detailed picture of each distillery, taking everything into account from water source to still shape and the casks used for maturation.
 Once this profile has been created, their whisky-making team brings the spirit to life by blending malts sourced from current distilleries.

-The re-creation of spirit few, if any, alive today have tasted is a fascinating concept, though the accuracy of any such endeavour can’t really be judged for obvious reasons.
+The re-creation of spirits few, if any, alive today have tasted is a fascinating concept, though the accuracy of any such endeavour can’t really be judged for obvious reasons.
 Better then to view this range simply as malts inspired by distilleries of old and judge each by the quality of the liquid in the bottle.